Private-Data-Services/metronome-client-libs/ruby/README.md

 or publish the gem to a gem hosting service, e.g. [RubyGems](https://rubygems.org/).

-Finally add this to the Gemfile:
+Finally add this to a Gemfile for a project that depends on this gem:

     gem 'metronome', '~> 1.0.0'